Edgarkimbugwe/CLMP-Detector/README.md

 4. **Model Output:** The output of the model will be a binary flag indicating whether the cherry leaf is healthy or infected, along with the probability score for each prediction.
 This output will be easily accessible through a user-friendly dashboard, allowing users to upload leaf images and instantly receive diagnostic results.

-5. **Current Detection Heuristics:** Traditionally, farmers visually inspect cherry trees to detect signs of powdery mildew.
+5. **Current Detection Heuristics:** Traditionally, an employee visually inspect cherry trees to detect signs of powdery mildew.
 This process can take up to 30 minutes per tree, and human error can lead to inaccurate diagnoses.
 By using image-based detection, the proposed solution improves speed, consistency, and accuracy over manual inspection.

 6. **Training Data:** The training data comes from a dataset of cherry leaf images uploaded to Kaggle, which includes 4,208 labeled images (healthy or infected).
 The dataset is crucial for training and validating the model.

 7. **Business Benefits:**

-    - **Efficiency:** The model will save farmers significant time compared to manual inspection processes.
+    - **Efficiency:** The model will save Farmy & Foods significant time compared to manual inspection processes.

     - **Reliability:** The model reduces human error in detecting powdery mildew, leading to more consistent outcomes and better decision-making.